-AS CULTURAL politics, it was a failure.
-As a marker of intellectual renewal, though, Peter Coleman’s symposium Australian Civilization, which turned fifty in 2012, remains an immensely valuable period piece.
-Intending to counter the “naive humanism and nihilism” that Coleman associated with “the Australianist legend” – the world evoked by Banjo Paterson, Henry Lawson and the fabled white bushman of the outback – Coleman argued that alongside the mateship, egalitarianism and “democratic innocence” of this legend “went the snarl of the collectivist bully.”
+As cultural politics, it was a failure.
+As a marker of intellectual renewal, though, Peter Coleman’s book-length symposium Australian Civilization, published in late 1962, remains an immensely valuable period piece.
+Intending to counter the “naive humanism and nihilism” that Coleman associated with “the Australianist legend” — the world evoked by Banjo Paterson, Henry Lawson and the fabled white bushman of the outback — Coleman argued that alongside the mateship, egalitarianism and “democratic innocence” of this legend was “the snarl of the collectivist bully.”
 In the book’s most memorable juxtaposition, he remarked that “the open smile” was joined by “the broken bottle.”
 Coleman announced that he and his authors would celebrate a middle-class civilisation that had been neglected by commentators on Australian society, a way of life that had only recently begun to come into its own.

 Coleman took his cue from a recently published set of lectures, An Australian Perspective (1960), by Max Crawford, professor of history at Melbourne University.
 In a brief but perceptive account of the late 1930s, Crawford had noticed “a new level of maturity and professional skill in Australian life.”
 Coleman saw in such recognition evidence of a “counter-revolution in Australian historiography,” an antidote to the radical tradition.
 Russel Ward’s The Australian Legend had appeared in 1958, a powerful restatement of that tradition by a former communist and present socialist, which also managed to maintain a high standard of scholarship.
 (It had begun life as a doctoral thesis on popular ballads.)
 The time seemed ripe for a counter-attack.